 - Country Club Membership Dues.
-The amount is based on the monthly membership dues.
 Club memberships are approved for business purposes only.
-During 2012, we paid club membership dues for Messrs.
-Brown and Miller.
-The amounts incurred were \$30,970 for Mr. Brown and \$8,456 for Mr. Miller. - Aircraft Usage.
-Mr. Lesar and his spouse and children use our aircraft for all travel for security reasons as directed by the Board.
-The incremental cost to us for this personal use of our aircraft in 2012 was \$343,534.
-Other than Mr. Lesar, no NEO used our aircraft for personal use in 2012.
-For total compensation purposes in 2012, we valued the incremental cost of the personal use of aircraft using a method that takes into account: landing, parking, hanger, flight planning services, and dead-head costs; crew travel expenses; supplies and catering; aircraft fuel and oil expenses per hour of flight; any customs, foreign permit and similar fees; and passenger ground transportation.
-Spouses of NEOs are allowed to travel on select business trips when there is a valid business reason.
-We impute income to the NEO for the value of the spousal trip and make a payment to offset the tax impact of the imputed income.
-For 2012, Mr. Lesar had imputed income from spousal travel for business purposes and an associated tax payment as follows: \$34,107 imputed income and \$19,563 tax payment. - Home Security.
-We provide security for residences based on a risk assessment which considers the NEO's position.
-In 2012, home security was provided for the residences of Messrs.
-Lesar, McCollum, Miller and Probert as follows: \$32,761 for Mr. Lesar; \$5,955 for Mr. McCollum; \$35,216 for Mr. Miller; and \$987 for Mr. Probert. - Car/Driver.
-A car and driver have been assigned to Mr. Lesar while in the United States so that he can work while in transit to allow him to meet customer and our needs.
-The amount has been determined by his average commute time multiplied by his driver's hourly rate.
-The cost to us was \$14,954 in 2012.
-In addition, Mr. Lesar is provided with a car and driver in Dubai.
-The cost to us was \$1,741 in 2012. - Other Compensation for Mr. Lesar.
-In 2012, Mr. Lesar received \$20,222 in imputed income for relocation, \$11,516 for tax equalization, and \$3,234 in imputed income for excess benefits.
+During 2013, we paid club membership dues for Messrs.
+Brown and Rainey.
+The amounts incurred were \$27,705 for Mr. Brown and \$680 and for Rainey. - Aircraft Usage.
+Mr. Lesar, his spouse, and children use our aircraft for all travel for security reasons as directed by the Board.
+The only personal use of company aircraft in 2013 for other NEOs was for spousal and dependent travel on select business trips.
+For 2013, the incremental cost to us for this personal use of our aircraft was as follows: \$463,329 for Mr. Lesar; \$36,283 for Mr. McCollum; \$47,893 for Mr. Brown; and \$11,248 for Mr. Miller.
+For total compensation purposes in 2013, we valued the incremental cost of the personal use of aircraft using a method that takes into account: landing, parking, hanger, flight planning services, and dead-head costs; crew travel expenses; supplies and catering; aircraft fuel and oil expenses per hour of flight; any customs, foreign permit, and similar fees; and passenger ground transportation.
+For tax purposes, we impute income to the NEO for the value of the spousal and dependent travel on select business trips and reimburse the NEO for the tax impact of the imputed income.
+For 2013, tax reimbursements for imputed income associated with this spousal and dependent travel were as follows: \$93,160 for Mr. Lesar; \$20,542 for Mr. McCollum; \$32,891 for Mr. Brown; \$13,137 for Mr. Miller; and \$5,026 for Mr. Rainey. - Home Security.
+We provide security for residences based on risk assessments which consider the NEO's position.
+In 2013, home security costs were as follows: \$68,041 for Mr. Lesar; \$1,036 for Mr. McCollum; and \$987 for Mr. Miller. - Car/Driver.
+A car and driver have been assigned to Mr. Lesar so that he can work while in transit to allow him to meet customer and our needs.
+In 2013, the cost to us was \$18,532. - Other Compensation for Mr. Lesar.
+In 2013, Mr. Lesar received \$2,894 in imputed income for relocation and \$2,039 for tax equalization. - Other Compensation for Mr. Rainey.
+In 2013, Mr. Rainey received \$36,741 for cost of living adjustment; \$78,800 mobility premium; \$1,108,641 for tax equalization; \$500 for tax preparation fees; \$117,499 for imputed housing allowance; and \$11,143 for auto imputed allowance.
+All compensation amounts are associated with his expatriate assignment and other expatriates on comparable assignments receive similar types of adjustments.

-GRANTS OF PLAN-BASED AWARDS IN FISCAL 2012
+GRANTS OF PLAN-BASED AWARDS IN FISCAL 2013

-The following table represents amounts associated with the 2012 cycle Performance Unit Program, the 2012 Annual Performance Pay Plan, and restricted stock and stock option awards granted in 2012 to our NEOs.
+The following table represents amounts associated with the 2013 cycle Performance Unit Program, the 2013 Annual Performance Pay Plan, and restricted stock and stock option awards granted in 2013 to our NEOs.